viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-prerequisites.md

 - The Linux host machine must be using one of the following Operating Systems:

     - Ubuntu 20.04
-    - Red Hat Enterprise Linux 8.* or 9.*
+    - Red Hat Enterprise Linux (RHEL) 8.* or 9.*
         - If using RHEL, the default container engine (Podman) must be replaced with [Moby](https://github.com/moby/moby#readme)

 ### Networking recommendations for host machines

 - Multiple network interface cards (NICs) on a single MCC instance aren't supported.
 - 1 Gbps NIC is the minimum speed recommended but any NIC is supported.
-- For best performance, NIC and BIOS should support SR-IOV.
+- The NIC and BIOS should support SR-IOV for best performance.

 ### Host machine sizing recommendations